The Economics of Running a Minecraft Server: Costs and Profits

 • Competition – High competition with constant innovation needed

-• Server Attacks – Potential DDoS and security threats
+• Server Attacks – Potential DDoS and security threats.
+Learn how to protect your server from DDoS attacks

 • Minecraft EULA Compliance – Following monetization guidelines